Tawfeek01052002/Password-Generator-Using-Python/README.md

 # Password-Generator-Using-Python
-A GUI application for password generation modules required- tkinter, functools, random, and
+A GUI application for password generation.
+Modules required-
+tkinter,
+functools,
+random, and